Papers - YAMABA Hisaaki

 -

-Extension to Support Types and Operation/Function Definitions in BWDM to Generate Test Case Tool from the VDM++ Specification Reviewed
+Extending BWDM to Support Various Types and Recursive Definitions in VDM++ Test Case Generation Reviewed

 -